 On appeal, the Ninth Circuit first analyzed its jurisdiction over the parties.
 The United States argued that the Ninth Circuit had jurisdiction to hear its appeal for two reasons: 1) the order from district court modified an injunction and thus fell within 28 U.S.C § 1292(a)(1); and 2) even if it did not fall under the statute, the order satisfied the requirements set out in Carson v.
-American Brands, Inc.254 The Ninth Circuit stated that consent decrees affected by court orders do not fall directly within the language of § 1292(a)(1) because they do not grant, deny, or modify injunctions by their terms.255 The court noted however, that sometimes these orders have the same practical power as an injunction, and in circumstances where orders act as injunctions, interlocutory appeal is appropriate if conditions enumerated in Carson are met.
+American Brands, Inc. The Ninth Circuit stated that consent decrees affected by court orders do not fall directly within the language of § 1292(a)(1) because they do not grant, deny, or modify injunctions by their terms.
+The court noted however, that sometimes these orders have the same practical power as an injunction, and in circumstances where orders act as injunctions, interlocutory appeal is appropriate if conditions enumerated in Carson are met.
 Carson imposed three conditions, requiring that the order: 1) has the practical effect of the grant or denial of injunction, 2) contain serious, perhaps irreparable consequences, and 3) be effectively challenged only by immediate appeal.
 The court found that the Carson requirements were not satisfied and consent decrees did not fit under § 1292(a)(1).

 Next, the court considered whether irreparable harm that would occur without the interlocutory appeal.
 The Ninth Circuit found that United States would not suffer serious harm because the injuries alleged were insufficient to fulfill its burden when money and time could be reimbursed.
-Second, the court found that the order may be challenged by other appeals, especially after an evidentiary hearing.
-After an evidentiary hearing and final judgment, the United States could appeal the same legal issues.
-The court stated that, at worst, the United States must pay further site cleanup itself and then be reimbursed by the County.
-The court declined to discuss "incomplete" modification because the other Carson factors failed and mooted the discussion.
+Second, the court found that the order may be challenged by other appeals, especially

-$^{^{253}}$ $\,$ United States v.
+$^{253}$ United States v.
 El Dorado Cnty., 704 F.3d 1261, 1263 (9th Cir.
 2013).

-255 El Dorado Cnty., 704 F.3d at 1263.
+&lt;sup>255 El Dorado Cnty., 704 F.3d at 1263.